Farms

 - Tuckey (Samuel Cole)

 And describes the effects (p.414) as "Cows, butter, and fat hogs, increased; sheep decreased; grain of all kind decreased".
-Dairy-farming now predominated, and this remained the case until the Second World War, when some of the meadow and pasture was ploughed up.
+When the Winslow Hall estate was sold in 1897, out of 1,399 acres in Winslow and adjacent parishes, only about 107 were described as arable.
+Dairy-farming now predominated, and this remained the case until the Second World War, when some of the meadow and pasture was ploughed up (see Farming in World War 2).
 Nevertheless, the amount of surviving ridge-and-furrow all around Winslow shows the limits of the arable revival, although much of it has now been lost to housing.

 According to Priest there were 12 farmhouses in Winslow at the time of his survey.
 These probably include Blake House, the eight farms recorded in 1841 (see below), the house which subsequently became Sunny Lawn House, and two other houses in Horn Street, Sheep Street or Shipton.